Wikia/guidelines/APIDesign/README.md

 	 be idempotent.

-If identical `PUT` or `DELETE` operations are repeated against a resource they may have different HTTP status codes and headers but they should not change the system state on the server.
+If identical `PUT` or `DELETE` operations are repeated against a resource they may have different HTTP status codes and headers but they should *not* change the system state on the server.

-Use conditional `GET` to avoid sending full resource representations.
+All content responses should support conditional `GET` to avoid sending full resource representations.
 Conditional `GET` can be used to save both bandwidth and server resources.

 To support conditional `GET`, provide `Last-Modified` and `Etag` headers with your representations.
 The client can then send an `If-Modified-Since` header with the